shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/parent-intercept.md

       that's done, the old channel's
       nsIAsyncVerifyRedirectCallback::OnRedirectVerifyCallback gets invoked.
       (Which still exists.)
+      * And that used to create an OverrideRunnable.  *FOO*
   * OverrideSecurityInfoForNonIPCRedirect removed, which was called by the above now-removed BeginNonIPCRedirect.
 It also set mResponseCouldBeSynthesized as a side-effect.
 (Otherwise that would be